saunakroy/saunakroy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a student at the University of Maryland, College Park studying Computer Science and Mathematics, specializing in Machine Learning and Statistics.
-My interests lie broadly among the fields of machine learning and computer vision, as well as their intersection with healthcare and medicine fields.
+My interests lie broadly among the fields of machine learning and computer vision, as well as their intersection with the fields of healthcare and medicine.

 Check out my [LinkedIn](https://www.linkedin.com/in/saunak-roy/) and [GitHub](https://github.com/saunakroy) to see some of the projects I've developed.